SleipnirGroup/Sleipnir/README.md

 > Sparse Linearity-Exploiting Interior-Point solver - Now Internally Readable

 Sleipnir is a linearity-exploiting sparse nonlinear optimization problem solver that uses the interior-point method and has readable internals, unlike other optimization problem solvers.
+It's named after Odin's eight-legged horse from Norse mythology.

 ## Dependencies